wallco/wallco/README.md

 I'm a statistics and numbers enthusiast, currently working as a Data Engineer.
 I also have experience with web development (mainly backend-oriented), having participated in some projects, both personally and as a freelancer.

-- :alien: My main technologies are Python, SQL, AWS and JavaScript
+- :alien: My main technologies are Python, SQL, AWS and Spark
 - :books: I am, above all, very passionate about learning new things and always aiming to work with new stuff!

 **Languages and Tools:**